Bg

 According to the AAP, kids who get adequate sleep perform better in school as well as have healthier immune systems, behavior, and mental health.
 Research [] supports that sleep is especially important when it comes to learning and memory function.
 Children who don’t get enough sleep are at greater risk [] of developing health, behavior, and attention problems which can negatively impact school performance.

-While school-aged children tend to sleep better than babies and toddlers, it’s still normal to face sleep challenges at this age.
+While school-aged children tend to sleep better than babies and toddlers, they may still experience sleep challenges at this age.
 They can include:

 • Insufficient sleep